 Zoho Sites features over 190 templates.
 There’s even a code editor for those who like to get down and dirty with their website’s backend.
 The interface is surprisingly user-friendly and therefore easy for newbies to access.
 There’s also a good deal of in-house add-ons for marketing and customer management, which businesses will appreciate.

 While there’s no forever free plan with Zoho Sites, the subscription tiers are reasonably priced with a lot of scope for scaling.
 There are also paid add-ons that can be purchased as your company expands with more members, authors, and visitors.
 Users will also be able to take advantage of the entirety of Zoho’s massive productivity suite, including its project management and database creation software.

 Unfortunately, Zoho Sites also comes with a few downsides, especially in terms of compatibility, and there isn’t a lot of support for third-party applications.
 Thankfully, Zoho’s in-house productivity suite is able to fill a lot of these holes with equally good alternatives.

-Choosing the right website builder can be hard, especially as there are a lot of factors to take into account.
+Choosing one of the best website builders can be hard, especially as there are a lot of factors to take into account.
 The most important consideration is, of course, the learning curve.
 Most people who opt for website builders do so because content management systems are too complex or time-intensive for them.
-With a site builder, you can efficiently launch your own website, blog, or e-commerce store within moments.
+With a site builder, you can efficiently launch your own website, blog, or ecommerce store within moments.

-The best website builder is one that isn’t too difficult to use and helps users build stunning websites in minutes.
-It won’t do to compromise quality for the sake of ease of use, which is why an ideal site builder will also feature a good collection of templates and a powerful drag-and-drop editor.
+The best website builders are those that aren’t too difficult to use, and help users build stunning websites in minutes.
+It won’t do to compromise quality for the sake of ease of use, which is why an ideal builder will also feature a good collection of templates and a powerful drag-and-drop editor.

-Ultimately, you have to consider the specific nature of your business and the industry within which you operate, then decide if the prospective website builder has all the features you need for your website, blog, or online store.
+Ultimately, you have to consider the specific nature of your business and the industry within which you operate, then decide which of these prospective providers are the best website builders for your website, blog, or online store.